solidi/writing/51-do-you-have-a-forever-project.md

 ![Photo by freddie marriage on Unsplash](images/51-01.jpeg)

-My interests tend to have a long tail, re-blooming decades later.
+My interests tend to have a long tail - re-blooming decades later.
 Their revival is shaped by a *life-altering* catalyst, sparking a renewed interest in good feelings.

 Lately, I've dug deeper into these curiosities, nurturing a set of passions.
 [Retro-gaming](https://twitter.com/dougarcuri/status/1516025802957242377) is one of them, and [short-form writing](https://medium.com/@solidi/the-one-about-blogging-cd9e65a2055b) is another, but most important is reviving my exhaustion in software development.